-Raniana Clark Ranjana is the Head of Global Transaction Banking, Head of Transaction Banking Americas, and Bay Area President.
+Ranjana Clark Ranjana is the Head of Global Transaction Banking, Head of Transaction Banking Americas, and Bay Area President.
 Before joining MUFG, Ranjana served as Chief Customer and Marketing Officer at PayPal, and as Global Head of Strategy and President of Global Business Payments at Western Union.

 Chris Hadorn KPMG in the US E: chrishadorn@kpmg.com Chris has over 20 years of financial services experience in the banking, regulatory and consulting industries.
 Leading KPMG's Global Payments team, Chris collaborates and partners with clients to support their payments transformation needs, including real-time payments and cross-border interoperability.
+The view from the CEO's office 🗝 Financial services CEOs know they need to do things differently to win in today's economy ...